generiekzaakafhandelcomponent/Bouwblokken/README.md

 ![en](https://img.shields.io/badge/lang-en-red.svg)

 Building blocks are a collection of files, that can be used to supplement a process or other parts of an implementation.
-These can consist of forms, form flows, custom front-end, and back-end code.
+These can consist of forms, form flows, plugins, custom front-end, and back-end code.
 Unlike [process blueprints](blueprints.md), building blocks do not contain a process definition.
-For example, a plugin that allows sending messages via Slack.
+For example, a plugin that allows sending messages via Slack could be a building block.

 ## How to import a building block